BestTimesToVisit.com Logo

 culture

-Embrace 'island time' and be patient.
-Things move at a more relaxed pace here, so don't get frustrated if service is a little slower than you're used to.
-A friendly 'Good morning' or 'Good afternoon' goes a long way and often leads to warmer interactions.
+Embrace 'island time' – things move at a more relaxed pace here.
+Don't get frustrated if service is a little slower; instead, take a deep breath and enjoy the laid-back atmosphere.
+A friendly 'good morning' or 'good afternoon' goes a long way.

 packing

-Pack light, breathable clothing, but don't forget a light rain jacket or poncho, especially if you're visiting during the wetter season (June to November).
-Those sudden tropical showers can be intense, but they usually pass quickly.
-Also, bring reef-safe sunscreen to protect the beautiful coral reefs.
+Pack light, breathable clothing, but definitely include a light rain jacket or poncho.
+The rainforests are beautiful but can get sudden downpours, especially in the afternoons.
+Also, bring reef-safe sunscreen to protect the coral reefs.

 safety